fynbosmoney/gnap-spc-extension/draft-ozdemir-gnap-spc-extension.md

 # Requesting Credentials

-A client that wishes to request SPC credentials from authorization server MUST request a grant from authorization server with SPC as its preferred interaction method.
-To request a grant, the client sends an HTTP POST with a JSON document to the grant endpoint of the AS.
-The JSON object is a GNAP grant request that uses SPC as its interaction start method.
-SPC extension adds `spc` value to the `start` field in the `interact` object.
-The client **MUST** identify the end user using the `user` property in the grant request object to allow AS find the registered credentials for the user.
+A client that is able to use SPC for user interaction can request a grant from an authorization server with SPC as its preferred interaction start method.

+This document defines `spc` as a new accepted value for the `start` field in the `interact` object.
+When requesting the SPC interaction method the client **MUST** identify the end user using the `user` property in the grant request object to allow the AS to find the registered credentials for the user.

 A non-normative example of a grant request that uses SPC as its interaction start method is below.